 Bounteous creakfast options include omelettes of local organic eggs served with seasonal berries, heirloom tomatoes, house-made pastries, and a mango Lassi enlivened by lime juice, calamansi and cardamom.

-Five minutes down the road Stanford Inn’s world-class vegan restaurant The Ravens is supplied by certified organic gardens that have been tended continuously for well over a century.
+Just a five minute drive down the road lies Stanford Inn’s world-class vegan restaurant.
+The Ravens is supplied by certified organic gardens that have been tended continuously here for well over a century.

 Here you can enjoy miles of stunning seside hiking trails or hours of quietude assisted by a charming staff keen to maintain an authentic atmosphere of solace and serenity.

-The bluff where the Inn now sits was once the site of Newport, a tiny logging townthat boasted a rough system of chutes and pulleys designed to hoist logs, cargo, and passengers over the bluff and onto to the decks of waiting Doghole Schooners.
-As Fort Bragg’s harbor to the south grew, the little town dwindled in size and disappeared into the mists of history.
+The bluff where the Inn now sits was once the site of Newport, a tiny logging town that boasted a crude system of chutes and pulleys designed to hoist logs, cargo, and travelers over the bluff and onto to the decks of waiting Doghole Schooners.
+As Fort Bragg’s harbor to the south grew, the little town dwindled, eventually disappeareing into the mists of history.

-Certainly history feels mistier here than most places.
-Ten thousand years before Europeans ever arrived it was a popular gathering spot for salt, mussels and abalone.
-First nation people called the mussel-gathering site Lilem, and their ancient middens, still full of mussel shells from those seaside feasts, lie buried in the rocky outcroppings.
+And history is certainly mistier here than in most places.
+Ten thousand years before Europeans ever arrived it was already a popular gathering spot for salt, mussels and abalone.
+Yuki people called their mussel-gathering site Lilem, and their ancient middens, still full of mussel shells from those seaside feasts, lie buried in the rocky outcroppings.

-For a great wine to buy on the drive up, or to pick up to bring back home, consider Anderson Valley’s Handley Cellars.
-Their reserve Pinot Noir is sourced entirely from estate-grown organic-certified grapes and features the silky tannins and bright acidity that is so characteristic of Anderson Valley fruit.
+For a great wine to buy on the drive up, (or to bring back home0, consider Anderson Valley’s Handley Cellars.
+Their reserve Pinot Noir is sourced entirely from estate-grown organic-certified grapes and features the silky tannins and bright acidity so characteristic of Anderson Valley fruit.